hta1996/ECBS-ML/README.md

   --rt                : Times to restart randomly under cutoff time.
 This is triggered by time. (*int*, default: 0)

   --seed              : Random seed (*int*, default: 0)

+## Training an ML model

+Run imitation_learning.py to train an SVM model for one agent size.
+You would need to specify: (1) the initial weight files if running curriculum learning (or none otherwise) and (2) the agent size.

   --debug             : Debug mode (*int*, 0: Nothing, 1: Print all output, 2: Print HL and LL nodes, default: 0)